flairysky/secretsobservatory/posts/poem_preface.md

 ## On the structure and types of the poems

-Loosly speaking I differentiate among 3 poem types below, where each poem will take ideally a form of one of them.
+Loosly speaking I differentiate among 3 writing types stated below, where each one will take ideally a form of one of them.
 However, crossovers are not excluded.

 1. Abstract perspective poem (providing a big picture understanding)
 2. Detailed perspective poem (providing an understanding of some special topic)